aws-samples/redshift-immersionday-labs/lab8/README.md

 Name struct<Given: string, Family: string>
 ```

-*Array/Map* - this type defines a collection of an arbitrary number of elements of a certain type.
+*Array* - this type defines a collection of an arbitrary number of elements of a certain type.
 In the following example, the *Phones* field is an array of elements with the *string* type.

 ```
 {Phones: ["123-457789"]}